-Year - as referred to in the diagram on the next page, year means the standard tax year from 1 April to 31 March, unless you have an approved different balance date, in which case your income year will end then.
+Year - as referred to in the diagram below, year means the standard tax year from 1 April to 31 March, unless you have an approved different balance date, in which case your income year will end then.

 If you have any questions about your entitlement to the discount, please contact us.